jfvilasPersonal/jwta-authorizator/README.md

 # Welcome
-This repo contains all source artifacts needed to create the JWTA-Authorizator component of the [JWT Authorizator project](https://jfvilaspersonal.github.io/jwtauthorizator).
+This repo contains all source artifacts needed to create the Oberkotn authorizator component of the [Oberkorn Authorizator project](https://jfvilaspersonal.github.io/oberkorn).

-## JWT Authorizator project
+## Oberkorn Authorizator project
-JWT Authorizator is a module created for having the flexibility to deploy JWT validation in front of any application project deployed on a Kubernetes cluster where the access is managed via Nginx Ingress Controller.
+Oberkorn authorizator is a module created for having the flexibility to deploy JWT validation in front of any application project deployed on a Kubernetes cluster where the access is managed via Nginx Ingress Controller.

 The JWT Authorizator project is made up of several components:
   - *Custom Resource Definitions*.
 The way a JWT Authorizator can be deployed is based on kubernetes CRD's.
 You can see examples in the JWT Authorizator repositories explaning how to build and deploy an authorizator using such CRD's.